cinck/tg_scool_bot/README.md

 Main command menu contains 'help' and 'start' commands.
 Bot replies may contain clickable links with available options for easy navigation.
 Available options depend on usertype.

+Bot application is still in developement so not all described options are available at the moment.